top of page

 Description - (Historical, 15 Turns) After Geary's Division was stopped in front of Elsberry Mountain, fresh troops would try again to overwhelm the Confederate line.
 The assault was renewed with the arrival of Alpheus William's 1st Division on the right and Daniel Butterfield's 3rd Division on the left.
 Geary would take the center position.
 Confederate General A.P.
 Stewart was waiting.

 Analysis - This contest is a nasty one.
 The two sides are locked in a good battle with just enough time to get bloody and for the fighting to get intense.
-The only real problem is the lack of sufficient Rebel artillery.
-But your infantry is superior and the Yanks don't have much time to do anything except charge straight ahead.
+I wish it was just a few turns longer.

 045.jpg